8-BIT-DEV/c-gamejolt-api/README.md

 # How to install / use in A project
 * Download and put gj.h and gj.c in your project
 * Download and put http-get.h and http-get.c in your project
-* Download JSMN and put it in your project
 * Link the crypto file from OPENSSL

 # Usage Guide